openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Binding hashes in signatures with signature algorithms

-In order not to extend the attack surface, we bind the hash algorithm used for message digestion to the hash algorithm used internally by the signature algorithm.
-Dilithium internally uses a SHAKE256 digest, therefore we require SHA3 in the Dilithium + ECC signature packet.
-In the case of SPHINCS+ the internal hash algorithm varies based on the algorithm and parameter ID.
+In order not to extend the attack surface, we bind the hash algorithm used for signature data digestion to the hash algorithm used internally by the signature algorithm.

+ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + ECC signature packet, see {{sig-data-digest}}.

+In the case of SLH-DSA the internal hash algorithm varies based on the algorithm and parameter ID.

 # Additional considerations